schuyler/sim2075/methodology/reference/calibration-anchors.md

 **Key reference:** [[methodology/reference/causal-types]] for full Type 1/2/3 definitions and decision tree.

 **Note on hybrid types:** Many events resist single-type classification because they involve multi-stage causal chains — Type 2 enabling conditions may create windows for Type 3 actor decisions, triggered by Type 1 stochastic events.
 Where anchors are labeled "Type 1/2" or "Type 2/3", this reflects irreducible hybridity.
+Additionally, many "Type 1" events (volcanoes, earthquakes) may be Type 2 processes with unobservable pressure variables — they're modeled as stochastic because we can't track the pressure, not because no pressure exists.
 See [[methodology/concepts/causal-chain-decomposition]] for fuller treatment.

 ---